 - More Info

 - Psychotic disorders include schizophrenia and a number of lesser-known disorders.

 - The number of people who develop a psychotic disorder tends to vary depending on the country, age, and gender of the sufferer, as well as on the specific kind of illness.

 - There are genetic, biological, environmental, and psychological risk factors for developing a psychotic disorder.

-- When assessing a person suffering from psychotic symptoms, health care professionals will take a careful history of the symptoms from the person and loved ones as well as conduct a medical evaluation including necessary laboratory tests and a mental health assessment.
+- When assessing a person suffering from psychotic symptoms, health care professionals will take a careful history of the symptoms from the person and loved ones as well as conduct a medical evaluation, including necessary laboratory tests and a mental health assessment.

 - Prevention of psychosis primarily involves preventing or decreasing the impact of factors that put the person at risk for developing a psychotic disorder.

 What are the different types of psychotic disorders?
 Are psychosis and schizophrenia the same thing?

-In addition to the more commonly known mental disorders like schizophrenia, other psychotic disorders include brief psychotic disorder, delusional disorder, schizoaffective disorder, substance-induced psychotic disorder, psychosis due to a medical condition, and psychotic disorder, not otherwise specified (NOS).
+Besides catatonia, other catatonia-related diseases include catatonic disorder due to another medical condition, as well as unspecified catatonia.
 Women who recently had a baby (are in the postpartum state) may uncommonly develop postpartum psychosis.
 Also, mood disorders like major depressive disorder and bipolar disorder can become severe enough to result in psychotic symptoms like hallucinating or having delusions, also called psychotic features.

 How common are psychotic disorders?